Riyadh city fortifications: History

-Historical accounts largely credit Riyadh's 18th century ruler Daham bin Dawas al-Shalaan for being the first one to erect a wall around Riyadh in around 1740s.
+Historical accounts largely credit Riyadh's 18th-century ruler Daham bin Dawas al-Shalaan for being the first one to erect a wall around Riyadh in around 1740s.
 After expelling the Ottoman-backed Egyptian forces from Najd and reinstating the Second Saudi State in 1824, Imam Turki al-Saud ordered the reconstruction of Daham's walls.
 However, after the victory of the Rashidi dynasty in the Battle of Mulayda against the House of Saud in 1891, the new ruler of Najd Ibn Rashid went on to desecrate and destroy much of al-Saud's structures, including the Riyadh wall.
 After Ibn Saud deposed the Rashidis in 1902 after the Battle of Riyadh, he ordered the rehabilitation of the wall in order to safeguard the city from trespassers and invaders.
-In the 1950s, upon advice from then governor of Riyadh Prince Sultan, King Abdulaziz ibn Saud ordered the demolition of the city walls in order to proceed with the city's modernization and expansion.
+In the 1950s, upon advice from then governor of Riyadh Prince Sultan, King Abdulaziz ibn Saud ordered the demolition of the city walls to proceed with the city's modernization and expansion.
 In 1932, Ibn Saud established the Kingdom of Saudi Arabia and declared Riyadh to be the capital of the country.
 The walled town remained as the administrative center until 1944, when Ibn Saud shifted to Murabba Palace and made it his new official workplace.